Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 It can be noted that there is an effect, albeit small, on performances: the model trained without data augmentation, when evaluated during inference on the test set where random rotations are applied, seems to have less effective predictions compared to when evaluated on the original data.
 In the case of the other model, however, the difference between the two inference scenarios appears to be negligible.
 It exhibits the same performance regardless of the orientation of the point clouds, thus achieving the goal of making it rotationally invariant.

 ## Considerations on predictions of model pairings
 It was decided to investigate more deeply into the predictions made by the network.
 The objective was to scrutinize the behavior and decisions of the model through a graphical analysis of the two elements that make up the various pairs, to understand if the shapes of the fragments influence predictions.

 Examining various pairs, one of the initial observations is the presence of some "peculiar" cases.
+An Example of these cases is shown in GIF 2.
 In 10\% of the pairs, with rough inference, one of the fragments is significantly larger than the other and the associated label is often 0 (nonadjacent).
 These situations could have a negative impact on the model by "contaminating" the data and leading it to frequently predict the value zero when it encounters elements with such disproportionate sizes.

 <div style="text-align:center">
  <p align="center">